Walter Benjamin: Career

 In 1923, when the Institute for Social Research was founded, later to become home to the Frankfurt School, Benjamin published Charles Baudelaire, Tableaux Parisiens.
-At this time he became acquainted with Theodor Adorno and befriended Georg Lukács, whose The Theory of the Novel (1920) influenced him.
-Meanwhile, inflation in the Weimar Republic after the war made it difficult for Emil Benjamin to continue supporting his son's family.
-At the end of 1923 Scholem emigrated to Palestine, then under a British mandate; despite repeated invitations, he failed to persuade Benjamin (and family) to leave the continent for the Middle East.
+At this time he became acquainted with Theodor W. Adorno and befriended György Lukács, whose The Theory of the Novel (1920) influenced him.
+Meanwhile, hyperinflation in the Weimar Republic after the war made it difficult for Emil Benjamin to continue supporting his son's family.
+At the end of 1923 Scholem emigrated to Palestine; despite repeated invitations, he failed to persuade Benjamin (and family) to follow him.

 In 1924 Hugo von Hofmannsthal, in the Neue Deutsche Beiträge magazine, published Benjamin's "Goethes Wahlverwandtschaften" ("Goethe's Elective Affinities"), about Goethe's third novel, Die Wahlverwandtschaften (1809).
 According to literary critic Burkhardt Lindner, the essay forms the "third major philosophical-aesthetic treatise of the early work" alongside the PhD dissertation and the habilitation thesis.
-It has often been linked to the breakup of his marriage.
-The dedication to Julia Cohn, whom he had courted in vain at the time, suggests this.

-Likewise, according to Hannah Arendt, it was his essay on Goethe that ruined Benjamin's only chance of a university career.
+It has often been linked to the breakup of his marriage; the dedication to Julia Cohn, whom he had courted in vain at the time, suggests this.
+According to Hannah Arendt, this essay ruined Benjamin's only chance of a university career.
 Benjamin's Goethe monograph is partly a meditation on the form 'free-love' that the Benjamins were experimenting with in their marriage at this time, amongst other things.
 But this was only tangential to the issue that led to the controversy to which Arendt refers.
 His mistake (per Arendt) was killing a sacred cow from amongst the academic establishment.
 As so often in Benjamin's writings, his study of Goethe's Elective Affinities was marked by polemics and the theme of his assault in this work concerned Friedrich Gundolf's Goethe book.
-Gundolf was the most prominent and able academic member of the (Stefan) George-Kreis--a cult of post-symbolist, romantic nationalist poets with a mystically conservative, medievalist bent.
+Gundolf was the most prominent and able academic member of the George-Kreis – a cult of post-symbolist, romantic nationalist poets with a mystically conservative, medievalist bent.
 Elsewhere, in the anonymity of his private epistolary writings, Benjamin explicitly points out how (regardless of the ultimate horror, withdrawal and rejection with which members of the circle greeted the Nazi regime) this group's commitment to particular archaic styles anticipated the aesthetics of fascism.

 Later that year Benjamin and Bloch resided on the Italian island of Capri; Benjamin wrote Ursprung des deutschen Trauerspiels (The Origin of German Tragic Drama) as a habilitation thesis meant to qualify him as a tenured university professor in Germany.